canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 ![Starting a business page now with steps and no photo of leaves at the top](/images/Starting_template_Aug2017_599x492.png  "Starting a business topic page on Canada.ca in simplified Steps template")

 ## Reviewing how we did
->With the new simplified steps pattern, 100% of participants in a series of two additional studies could identify essential legal steps to start a business
+>With the new simplified steps pattern, 100% of participants in a series of two additional usability studies could identify essential legal steps to start a business
 >Business student participant: “I’d be going through all of these steps”

 We were excited when we saw how comfortable the first few participants were with the page.
 They didn't have to spend time reading links and descriptions, instead scanning the page to see which numbered link was where they were in the process.